 NOTE: You can use IPCONFIG /ALL command in the Command Window to view the DNS.
 To open the Command Window, press Windows Key + R. In the Run dialog box that appears, type CMD and press Enter.
 You will get the Command window where you can type IPCONFIG /ALL to view your current DNS.

 This means that you can bypass any restrictions in place by your ISP.
 Also, your ISP and other agencies cannot track you on the Internet as you belong to a different country altogether.
-Now the only thing needs to be seen is ad-blocking.
+Now the only thing that needs to be seen is ad-blocking.

 There are some websites such as popupcheck.com and popuptest.com that run popup blocker tests but in my case, I found my browsers (without SpotFlux) to be capable of blocking them.
 You may want to try them out as well.
-I would like to test it further though.
-If you know of any other kind of tests, please share with me.

 SpotFlux – Drawbacks

-Since your DNS is changed, your Google, Facebook and certain other services will say they don’t recognize the computer you are using and may ask you to perform additional steps for login.
+Since your DNS is changed, your Google, Facebook, and certain other services will say they don’t recognize the computer you are using and may ask you to perform additional steps for login.
 Some sites, such as Facebook, give you the option to save the ‘new device’ while others will keep on asking you to perform additional info every time you log in.

 The other drawback is session timeouts.
 Browsing with SpotFlux enabled may cause delays due to which, timeouts may happen.
 However, this is a rare condition and given the type of security you enjoy with SpotFlux, it is bearable.